 Daily Affirmations for the New Year

-Making this year better begins in my own mind.
+How many of us tell ourselves, “This year will be better!”
+How many of still believe it one week into the New Year?
+Let me tell you something, making this year better begins in my own mind.
 My husband, my children, my best friend, a clean floor, even paying off our house will not make this year better.
-Where I let my thoughts focus and the words I speak are the only sure way to make a year better…which also means I have the power to make the year worse. <cringe>
+Where I let my thoughts focus and the words I speak to myself are the only sure way to make a year better.
+This means I have the power to make the year worse as well.
+It all depends on what and how I speak to myself, especially during hard and stressful times.

 I have chosen to respond to a call I feel God has given me to share my thoughts and words here on The Littlest Way blogging.
-The long nights, the vulnerability, people scoffing at me blogging and the learning curve of bogging will be worth it.
+The long nights, the vulnerability, people scoffing at me being a blogger, and the learning curve of bogging will be worth it.
+And for every ugly, nasty, and condescending email or remark I receive, there are double the positive, kind, and encouraging ones.
+And even if there weren’t the balance, it would still be worth it because I know this is something I am called to do.

 Print these Daily Affirmations for the New Year and the reminder that “It will be worth it” off and tape them to your bathroom mirror, place them in your Notetaker’s Bible for Bible Journaling or devotional journal, or write them on 3×5 cards to carry in your purse.
 Make these daily affirmations a priority in your day and your year will be better because you’ve chosen to make it so.